Hemagglutinin (influenza)

 Influenza hemagglutinin (HA) or haemagglutinin[p] (British English) is a homotrimeric glycoprotein found on the surface of influenza viruses and is integral to its infectivity.

-Hemagglutinin is a Class I Fusion Protein, having multifunctional activity as both an attachment factor and membrane fusion protein.
-Therefore, HA is responsible for binding Influenza virus to sialic acid on the surface of target cells, such as cells in the upper respiratory tract or erythrocytes, causing as a result the internalization of the virus.
-Secondarily, HA is responsible for the fusion of the viral envelope with the late endosomal membrane once exposed to low pH (5.0-5.5).
+Hemagglutinin is a class I fusion protein, having multifunctional activity as both an attachment factor and membrane fusion protein.
+Therefore, HA is responsible for binding influenza viruses to sialic acid on the surface of target cells, such as cells in the upper respiratory tract or erythrocytes, resulting in the internalization of the virus.
+Additionally, HA is responsible for the fusion of the viral envelope with the late endosomal membrane once exposed to low pH (5.0–5.5).

-The name "hemagglutinin" comes from the protein's ability to cause red blood cells (erythrocytes) to clump together ("agglutinate") in vitro.
+The name "hemagglutinin" comes from the protein's ability to cause red blood cells (i.e., erythrocytes) to clump together (i.e., agglutinate) in vitro.

 Subtypes

-Hemagglutinin (HA) in influenza A has at least 18 different subtypes.
+Hemagglutinin (HA) in influenza A virus (IAV) has at least 18 different subtypes.
 These subtypes are named H1 through H18.
-H16 was discovered in 2004 on influenza A viruses isolated from black-headed gulls from Sweden and Norway.
+H16 was discovered in 2004 on IAVs isolated from black-headed gulls from Sweden and Norway.
 H17 was discovered in 2012 in fruit bats.
 Most recently, H18 was discovered in a Peruvian bat in 2013.
-The first three hemagglutinins, H1, H2, and H3, are found in human influenza viruses.
-By phylogenic similarity, the HA proteins are divided into 2 groups, with H1, H2, H5, H6, H8, H9, H11, H12, H13, H16, H17, and H18 belonging to group 1 and the rest in group 2.
-The serotype of influenza A virus is determined by the Hemagglutinin (HA) and Neuraminidase (NA) proteins present on its surface.
-Neuraminidase (NA) has 11 known subtypes, hence influenza virus is named as H1N1, H5N2 etc., depending on the combinations of HA and NA.
+The first three hemagglutinins, H1, H2, and H3, are found in influenza viruses that infect humans.
+By phylogenetic similarity, the HA proteins are divided into two groups, with H1, H2, H5, H6, H8, H9, H11, H12, H13, H16, H17, and H18 belonging to group 1 and the rest in group 2.
+The serotype of IAV is determined by the HA and neuraminidase (NA) proteins expressed on its surface.
+Neuraminidase has 11 known subtypes; hence, influenza viruses are named according to the combinations of HA and NA proteins expressed (e.g., H1N1 and H5N2).

-A highly pathogenic avian flu virus of H5N1 type has been found to infect humans at a low rate.
-It has been reported that single amino acid changes in this avian virus strain's type H5 hemagglutinin have been found in human patients that "can significantly alter receptor specificity of avian H5N1 viruses, providing them with an ability to bind to receptors optimal for human influenza viruses".
+A highly pathogenic avian influenza A virus, A(H5N1), is known to infect humans as well as its original avian hosts, albeit quite infrequently.
+It has been reported that single amino acid changes in the virus's H5 hemagglutinin have been found in human patients that "can significantly alter receptor specificity of avian H5N1 viruses, providing them with an ability to bind to receptors optimal for human influenza viruses."
 This finding seems to explain how an H5N1 virus that normally does not infect humans can mutate and become able to efficiently infect human cells.
-The hemagglutinin of the H5N1 virus has been associated with the high pathogenicity of this flu virus strain, apparently due to its ease of conversion to an active form by proteolysis.
+The hemagglutinin of the H5N1 virus has been associated with its high degree of pathogenicity, apparently due to its ease of conversion to an active form by proteolysis.